Actindo-AG/Documentation/Channels/Integration/01c_Salesforce.md

   The offer is deleted from the marketplace.

 By default, the status of an offer applies to the offer in all sites.
 As there exists the *Override online (only active products) status for Site "site ID"* site-specific attribute, it is possible to override the *active* status of an offer for the specific site.
 That means, an active offer can be switched to inactive for the individual sites.
-Note that the side-specific status change is only possible in one direction: If the status of an offer is set to **inactive**, it will be inactive on all sites and cannot be changed to **active** for single sites.
+Note that the site-specific status change is only possible in one direction: If the status of an offer is set to **inactive**, it will be inactive on all sites and cannot be changed to **active** for single sites.

 **Product categories**

 You can create new product categories in Salesforce as well as in Actindo.
 When uploading a product category from Actindo to Salesforce, the existing product categories are not overwritten, but merely added to the existing categories in Salesforce.
 Further, only categories that are created and added by Actindo can also be deleted by Actindo.
 All categories, that are created or edited by Salesforce, are not touched by Actindo at all.
-Only the changes made in Actindo that does not affect the Salesforce categories are uploaded.
+Only the changes made in Actindo that do not affect the Salesforce categories are uploaded.

-[comment]: <> (bezieht sich das nur auf categories?)
+[comment]: <> (bezieht sich das nur auf categories?
+MV: are not touched by Actindo at all -> sagt man touch hier?
+Klingt ein wenig wie Deutsch oder Spanisch für mich... aber unsicher)

 **Inventory**

 For the initial product upload, the inventory is imported via a XML file, which is processed by an inventory import job.
 All changes in inventory of already uploaded products will be processed via the Open Commerce Cloud API.
 Since the inventory update via API runs without generating an inventory import job, no inventory import jobs are displayed even if the inventory is updated.

 **Product options**

 Product options, for instance, adding a warranty to a product, are generally not supported by Actindo.
 However, it is possible to assign so-called *shared options* to all products, but these cannot be maintained by Actindo.

 **Image handling**

 The image handling is currently not supported by Actindo.

 **Order endpoint**